 [Section derived from "Dreams About Flying: Dream Meanings Explained"by Wendy Gould, The Huffington Post, last updated Sep 12, 2011.
 The dream facets in the article are opinions held by Jeffrey Sumber, a psychotherapist and author in Chicago.]

 In seeking to interpret Kriyananda's dream of flying sensibly, one had better consider his settings, circumstances or stage of life also.
 He tells of such things too in the chapter mentioned (no. 8).
 The book is online at Ananda Sangha.

 On: Mata, Daya.
 "Only Love".
 Los Angeles: Self-Realization Fellowship, 1976

 "When I am gone, only love can take my place," the founding guru of SRF is quoted to have said.
 The book contains talks by Daya Mata, (1914-2010), late and largely absent president of the Fellowship.
 She tries to be fervent about her way of life as an institutionalised nun, perhaps.

 But when she became the leader of the "business", she did not prefer to live among the other monks and nuns she was the head of, but lived in a villa with a view to the mountains.
-She kept it up like that about thirty years while almost every SRF monastic thought that their leader was living among them at the SRF headquarters on 3880 San Rafael Avenue in southern Los Angeles (CA 90065).
+She kept it up like that about thirty years while almost every SRF monastic thought that their leader was living among them at the SRF headquarters on 3880 San Rafael Avenue (CA 90065) in the Mount Washington neighbourhood - northeast of downtown Los Angeles and Chinatown.
 After the Los Angeles Times broke the news about where she lived, and how long she had lived like that, about one third of the SRF monastics left the SRF premises between 2000 and 2005.
 About fifty left and about a hundred was left.
 When words and deeds mismatch, deeds tend to weigh the most.